 As a dancer I spent years training my legs, glutes, core and back for optimal strength in every movement.
 My arms were the icing on the cake, they floated above all the hard working holding positions and helping my body transfer from left to right.

 When I stopped dancing and started cross training, working on body weight workouts and weighted routines I could clearly see how weak my arms were.
 Very quickly I started noticing pain in my right wrist and couldn’t perform any arm workouts or holds.
 I saw specialists that were convinced I must have torn or sprained my wrist, or worse had a cyst that was causing the pain.
-Multiple scans later, their diagnosis was weak arms and over-strained wrists with a prescribed physical therapy program I started pronto.
+Multiple scans later, the diagnosis was weak arms and over-strained wrists with a prescribed physical therapy program I started pronto.

 The viscous circle of weak wrists was not being able to strengthen my forearms without pain, and without strengthening them the pain wouldn’t subside.
 I worked for a year on my upper body slowly increasing weight or time spent on my hands.
 The pain is mostly gone now, and my upper body is stronger than it has ever been.